ecohealthalliance/portfolio-manager/packages/reactive-table/README.md

+To install:
+    mrt add reactive-table

+Add bootstrap or bootstrap-3 to style the table, or add your own css.

 This package adds a handlebars helper called reactiveTable.

 Call it from a template and pass it the collection to put in the table: {{reactiveTable collection}}. collection must be the actual collection, not a cursor returned by collection.find().